cosmos/cosmos-sdk/docs/architecture/adr-044-protobuf-updates-guidelines.md

 For this reason, module developers SHALL NOT add new fields to existing `Msg`s.

-It is worth mentioning that this does not limit to adding fields to a `Msg`, but also to all nested structs and `Any`s inside the `Msg`.
+It is worth mentioning that this does not limit adding fields to a `Msg`, but also to all nested structs and `Any`s inside a `Msg`.

 On the other hand, module developers MAY add new fields to Protobuf definitions related to the `Query` service, as the unknown field rejection does not apply to queries.